Len Fairclough: Storylines

-Len was from Liverpool, born on 5 November 1924.
-His parents were killed in the Blitz, after which Len joined the Merchant Navy.
-After de-mob, he came to Weatherfield, where he married Nellie and had a son Stanley (played by Peter Noone, later of the British pop group Herman's Hermits).
-The marriage was not a happy one and on 22 November 1963, Nellie told him she wanted a divorce.
-Nellie later died of cancer and Stanley never forgave his father for how he had treated her — they were never reconciled.
+Len was born in Liverpool on 5 November 1924.
+His parents were killed in the Blitz, which prompted Len to join the Merchant Navy.
+After de-mob, he goes to Weatherfield, where he marries Nellie and has a son named Stanley (played by Peter Noone, later of the British pop group Herman's Hermits).
+Their marriage was not a happy one and, on 22 November 1963, Nellie tells him she wants a divorce.
+Nellie later dies of cancer and Stanley never forgives his father for how he had treated her, as the two never reconciled.

-A builder by profession — he owned his own yard — he also spent many years as an Independent councillor for Weatherfield.
-Len's idea of a real woman was his next-door neighbour, Elsie Tanner (Patricia Phoenix): attractive, sexy, with a ribald sense of humour.
-However, she was more of a friend than a lover, and when Len suggested that their relationship should go to the next level, Elsie always refused, not wanting to spoil the special bond they had.
-When Elsie remarried, to a handsome G.I., Master Sergeant Steve Tanner (Paul Maxwell), Len was consumed with jealousy, to such an extent that when Steve was found dead in suspicious circumstances, Len was accused of murdering him.
+A builder by profession, owning his own yard, Len also spends many years working as an Independent councillor for Weatherfield.
+Len's idea of a real woman is his next-door neighbour, Elsie Tanner (Patricia Phoenix): attractive, sexy, with a ribald sense of humour.
+However, she is more of a friend than a lover, and whenever Len suggests that their relationship should go to the next level, Elsie always refuses, not wanting to spoil the special bond they have.
+When Elsie remarries, to a handsome G.I., Master Sergeant Steve Tanner (Paul Maxwell), Len was beomces consumed with jealousy, to such an extent that when Steve is found dead under suspicious circumstances, Len is accused of murdering him.

-Len had reconciled himself to being on his own for the rest of his life — and then he met Rita Bates (Barbara Knox), who earned her living as a cabaret singer in the rather downmarket Gatsby Club.
-Although she claimed she was married to Harry Bates (William Simons), they were in fact only a common-law couple; her name was actually Rita Littlewood.
-Rita had a lot in common with Elsie.
-She was feisty, independent and was never afraid to stand up to Len, and this was what he wanted in a woman.
-Elsie was initially very cool towards Rita, but they became firm friends later.
-After a rocky courtship, Len and Rita married and honeymooned in Tenerife, where Rita had a secured herself a singing job.
+Len had eventually reconciles himself to being on his own for the rest of his life, but he then meets Rita Bates (Barbara Knox), who earns her living as a cabaret singer in the rather downmarket Gatsby Club.
+Although she claims she was married to Harry Bates (William Simons), they are in fact only a common-law couple, and her name was actually Rita Littlewood.
+Rita has a lot in common with Elsie, also feisty, independent, and never afraid to stand up to Len, which is what he desires in a woman.
+Elsie is initially very cool towards Rita, but they become firm friends over time.
+After a rocky courtship, Len and Rita marry and honeymoon in Tenerife, where Rita secures herself a singing job.